Why is this medication prescribed?

 - decreased urination

 Pemetrexed injection may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while receiving this medication.

 In case of emergency/overdose